-- 15. The port CPC may prescribe a longer or shorter notification period than specified in paragraph 14, taking into account, inter alia, the type of fishery product, the distance between the fishing grounds and its ports.
-In such a case, the port CPC shall inform the IATTC Director, who shall publish the information promptly on the IATTC website. - 16.
-After receiving the relevant information pursuant to paragraph 14, as well as such other information as it may require to determine whether the foreign fishing vessel requesting entry into its port has engaged in IUU fishing, the port CPC shall decide whether to authorize or deny the entry of the vessel into its port.
-In case the port CPC decides to authorize the entry of the vessel into its port, the following provisions on port inspection shall apply.
+15.19.
+The port CPC may prescribe a longer or shorter notification period than specified in paragraph 1814, taking into account, inter alia, the type of fishery product, the distance between the fishing grounds and its ports.
+In such a case, the port CPC shall inform the IATTC Director, who shall publish the information promptly on the IATTC website.